 An open label pilot study examined the ability of a concentrated cranberry preparation to prevent UTIs in women with a history of recurrent infections.
-Women between the ages of 25 and 70 years old were included with a history of a minimum of 6 UTIs in the preceeding year.
+Women between the ages of 25 and 70-years-old were included with a history of a minimum of 6 UTIs in the preceding year.
 The women took one capsule twice daily for 12 weeks containing 200 mg of a concentrated cranberry extract "standardised" to 30% phenolics (25% minimum proanthocyanidins).
 The total cranberry proanthocyanidin intake during the study was approximately 100 mg per day.
 Subjects were followed-up approximately 2 years later.
 All 12 subjects participated in the 12-week study and were available for follow up 2 years later.
 During the study none of the women had a UTI.
 No adverse events were reported.
-Two years later, eight of the women who continue to take cranberry, continue to be free from UTIs.
+Two years later, 8 of the women who continue to take cranberry, continue to be free from UTIs.
 They have all continued to take various cranberry supplements prepared by different manufacturers in doses ranging from 150 to 300 mg per day except for occasional days they missed.
 None of the subjects reported any adverse effects due to the supplement.
 Four of the patients stopped taking cranberry supplements for various unrelated medical reasons.
-One patient remained free of UTIs and two developed symptoms, which resolved upon resumption of cranberry supplementation.
-One patient developed a UTI confirmed by urinalysis and was treated with antibiotics (Bailey et al., 2007).
+One patient remained free of UTIs and 2 developed symptoms, which resolved upon resumption of cranberry supplementation.
+One patient developed a UTI confirmed by urinalysis (Bailey et al., 2007).

-This pilot, registry study evaluates the prophylactic effects of oral supplementation with a "standardised" cranberry extract (AnthocranTM) in patients with R-UTI, over a 2-month follow-up.
+A pilot, registry study by Ledda et al. (2015) evaluates the prophylactic effects of oral supplementation with a "standardised" cranberry extract in patients with R-UTI, over a 2-month follow-up.
 Clinical outcomes were compared between patients on cranberry extracts and those who did not take this supplementation.
-In total, 22 females (Age: $39\pm4$ years) completed the study in each of the two groups.
-The authors report that in the cranberry group, the reduction in the frequency of UTI episodes during the study period compared with the two months before the inclusion was 73.3% (p < 0.05).
-This figure was 15.4% in the control group (p < 0.05; p = 0.012 vs cranberry group).
-Seven (31.8%) subjects in the cranberry group were symptom-free; no patient was symptoms free in the control group (p < 0.05).
-The mean duration of UTI episodes was $2.5\pm1.3$ days in the cranberry group, compared with $3.6\pm1.7$ days in subjects not on cranberry (p < 0.05).
-Three subjects (13.6%) in the control group required medical consultation for UTI symptoms (p < 0.05).
-Urine evaluation was completely negative in 20/22 subjects in the Cranberry group (90.9%) and in 11 control subjects (50.0%; p < 0.005).
-No adverse events were observed (Ledda A et al., 2015).
+In total, 22 females (Age: 39 ± 4 years) completed the study in each of the 2 groups.
+The authors report that in the cranberry group, the reduction in the frequency of UTI episodes during the study period compared with the 2 months before the inclusion was 73.3% (p<0.05).
+This figure was 15.4% in the control group (p<0.05; p=0.012 vs. cranberry group).
+Seven (31.8%) subjects in the cranberry group were symptom-free; no patient was symptoms free in the control group (p<0.05).
+Three subjects (13.6%) in the control group required medical consultation for UTI symptoms (p<0.05).
+Urine evaluation was completely negative in 20/22 subjects in the Cranberry group (90.9%) and in 11 control subjects (50.0%; p<0.005).
+No adverse events were observed (Ledda et al., 2015).

-Occhipinti et al (2016) conducted a pre-clinical double-blind controlled study with Cranberry Extract (plant part is not specified in the article) with a high content of A-type proanthocyanidins.
-A balanced group of female (n=60, age ranging from 19 to over 51 years) and male volunteers (n=10 over 51 years), with at least 2 culture-documented symptomatic UTIs in the calendar year prior to recruitment, was divided into two groups.
+Occhipinti et al. (2016) conducted a pre-clinical double-blind controlled study with Cranberry Extract (no further specification of herbal substance/preparation in the article) with a high content of A-type proanthocyanidins.
+A balanced group of female (n=60, age ranging from 19 to over 51 years) and male volunteers (n=10 over 51 years), with at least 2 culture-documented symptomatic UTIs in the calendar year prior to recruitment, was divided into 2 groups.
 The experimental group (5 males and 30 females) received 1 capsule containing cranberry extract (36 mg PACs-A) twice per day (morning and evening) for 7 days, and the placebo group (5 males and 30 females) was given the same number of capsules with no PACs.
 At the end of the treatment period, a urine sample was sent for urine analysis and urine culture.
 Fisher's exact tests on the tabulated frequencies was performed to assess the effect of the treatments.